gosukiwi/gosukiwi.github.io/_drafts/model-view-presenter.md

 ```

-It's important that the model and view layers can't access each other
+It's important that the model and view layers don't access each other
 directly.
 They communicate through the presenter.

 In fact, the model and view layers don't know about the presenter layer